 How to Pack Your Liquids in Carry-Ons

-It's recommended that you pack this bag of bottles in your carry-on last, on top of your clothing and other times, as you'll need to pull the bag itself out and put it in one of the security checkpoint bins to pass through the x-ray machine.
+It's recommended that you pack this bag of bottles in your carry-on last, on top of your clothing and other times, because you'll need to pull the bag itself out and put it in one of the security checkpoint bins to pass through the X-ray machine.

 Liquids That Are and Aren't Allowed

-You might be surprised to learn that you can actually bring travel-sized bottles of alcohol in your carry-on, or that you can't carry in creamy dips or spread as a snack in your carry-on if it exceeds 3.4 ounces, but knowing these rules will help you avoid additional screening at the TSA security checkpoint.
+You might be surprised to learn that you can actually bring travel-size bottles of alcohol in your carry-on or that you can't carry creamy dips or spread as a snack in your carry-on if it exceeds 3.4 ounces, but knowing these rules will help you avoid additional screening at the TSA checkpoint.

-For a complete list of all items that are forbidden and permitted through TSA security checkpoints at airports, make sure to check out the TSA website before your flight—you can even snap a picture of an item you're questioning and ask the TSA Facebook whether or not it is allowed!
+For a complete list of all items that are forbidden and permitted through TSA security checkpoints at airports, make sure to check out the TSA website before your flight—you can even snap a picture of an item you're questioning and ask them on the TSA Facebook page whether or not it is allowed.